* China sell-off drags Asia shares lower

-Emerging market stocks lost 1.30 percent, while MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.81 percent lower.
+Emerging market stocks lost 0.10 percent, while MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.26 percent higher.

 The dollar rose as minutes of the Federal Reserve's latest meeting showed that every Fed policymaker backed raising interest rates last month and also generally agreed that borrowing costs were set to rise further.